A skull fracture is a fracture or break in the cranial (skull) bones.

 The brain can be affected directly by damage to the nervous system tissue and bleeding.
-The brain can also be affected indirectly by blood clots that form under the skull and then compress the underlying brain tissue (subdural or epidural hematoma).
+The brain can also be affected indirectly by blood clots that form under the skull and compress the underlying brain tissue (subdural or epidural hematoma).

 A simple fracture is a break in the bone without damage to the skin.